sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 ### The `bin` Directory

-Nothing exciring here.
+Nothing exciting here.
 That's where your `sayhi` command is stored.

 ### `dist.ini` File